 Jordan has started another carpentry ‘apprenticeship’ with a different Ugandan carpenter.
 Has made computer desk – very handy – and is now making a ‘geek workbench’ which Jon designed.
 Both he and Jon are planning to use it in the garage to do and make geeky things.

 He’s supposed to be going to carpentry twice a week, but cannot go if it’s raining (not sure why… everything stops here when it rains).
 It’s the rainy season at the moment, which hampers things a bit.
-Today he was meant to go but the carpentry workshop has had no electricity for a week, which doesn’t allow him to do the work
+Today he was meant to go but the carpentry workshop has had no electricity for a week, which doesn’t allow him to do the work he needs to next.

-ound to painting the canvases we bought a few months ago.
+Jon and I have finally got round to painting the canvases we bought a few months ago.
 We had to get the paints from Kampala, and it took us three trips to find the place!
 We bought just five colours, red, yellow, blue, black and white, and are making all the colours we need from those.

-p.
+My canvases are 40cm square and are quite simple.
+I painted the colours to match the sofa, the cushion and the lamp.
 I want to sew small beads onto each canvas in a pattern that signifies the three parts of the world I’ve lived in: the UK, NZ and Uganda.
 For NZ I will do a koru shape - ie spiral, which is a shape significant to Maoris.
 For Uganda I will do the crest of the Crested Crane, the national bird of Uganda.
 For the UK, I did think of doing the top of the Catholic Cathedral in my home city of Liverpool, though it will look very similar to the bird’s crest, so I’m still thinking about that one.
 Any suggestions you may have are most welcome.

 Mind you, I don’t think you can find any beads here, so it may be a while before I can do it.
 The craft tutor at Kira’s homeschool centre got some, but he had to ask a friend to bring them from Kenya.
 Whenever people travel to a different country, they will always have a list of things that people have asked them to bring back.

-t curtains in our house.
+We have started to put curtains in our house.
 The house was newly finished when we moved in and had no curtains at all.
 We put sheets on the bedroom windows and have managed without curtains in the living and dining rooms.
 The landlord said he would let us choose and pay for the curtains, and then take the money off the rent.
 However we have been hoping to buy the house, and if that happened we would put good quality curtains up.
 We have been asking over a period of months if we can buy the house, but the answer has been ‘no’.
 I don’t blame him though, I wouldn’t sell it either, it’s in a good area and will increase in price.

 So we’ve now started curtaining the place and it’s amazing how different the rooms look with curtains.
 They’re something you normally take for granted, but it’s been quite an exciting experience for us.